34th Street–Penn Station (IRT Broadway–Seventh Avenue Line): Station layout

-Like 34th Street–Penn Station on the IND Eighth Avenue Line and Atlantic Avenue–Barclays Center on the IRT Eastern Parkway Line, this station has two side platforms for local service and a center island platform for express service.
+This station has two side platforms for local service and a center island platform for express service.
+Atlantic Avenue–Barclays Center on the IRT Eastern Parkway Line and 34th Street–Penn Station on the IND Eighth Avenue Line are the only other stations in the system with this configuration.
 This is due to the expected increase in ridership and to encourage riders to switch at the next stop northbound, Times Square–42nd Street, as it is set up in the usual island platform manner for cross-platform interchanges.
 There is no free transfer between this station and the station of the same name on the IND Eighth Avenue Line, despite the fact that both connect to Penn Station.
 The nearest transfer location is at Times Square–42nd Street with a free transfer to 42nd Street–Port Authority Bus Terminal.

+The local platforms are used by the 1 train at all times and by the 2 train during the night.
+The express platform is used by the 2 and 3 trains during daytime hours, and during the night for originating and terminating 3 train service to and from Harlem–148th Street.
+The next stop to the north is Times Square–42nd Street for all service, while the next stop to the south is 28th Street for local trains and 14th Street for express trains.